Media

 Choosing the right media outlets is crucial to reaching your target audience effectively.
 Identify which publications, websites, and influencers have an audience that aligns with your event’s theme or purpose.

-Engaging media outlets during the event helps maintain momentum and fosters post-event coverage.
+Engaging media outlets during your event helps maintain momentum and fosters post-event coverage.

-- Designate a media check-in area to greet journalists, bloggers, and influencers as they arrive.
-Provide them with personalised lanyard, event schedules, and access to event highlights.
+- Designate a media check-in area to greet journalists, bloggers and influencers as they arrive.
+Provide them with a personalised lanyard, event schedule and access to event highlights.

-After the event, continue leveraging media connections for post-event coverage, which helps extend the reach and legacy of your event.
+Continue leveraging media connections for post-event coverage after your event is over.
+This helps extend the reach and legacy of your event.

 - Encourage attendees to share their experiences, using the event hashtag or tagging the event’s social media.